Step Two: Preparing for your new kitten

 It is important that you make your kitten's transition to its new home as smooth as possible by purchasing the same food and litter the kitten is already using.

-I start every litter on Kitten Attract litter.
-Once they have
+I start every litter on Cat Attract litter.
+Mom's Petco Crystals

 transition to a litter of your choice when your kitten is ready.